vparizot/vparizot.github.io/_pages/lab2.md

 <!-- Explanation of design approach.
 How did you go about designing and implementing the design? -->
 To implement this lab, I had to consider: How should I organize this module in Verilog?
 How fast should I switch between displays?
 What transistor type should I use?
 How do I trigger the transistor?
 Should I use an anode or cathode display?
 What resisitor values should I use to protect the FPGA?
 And so on.

 To work my way through these questions, I drew a block diagram.
-Essentially I pass through two 4 bit signals from the two DIP switches.
-I then use the on-board high-speed oscillator to act as an selector signal into a 2-to-1 mux that will select a input signal to pass through the single seven-segment decoder HDL module.
-I then send the decoded signal to both seven-segment cathod displays.
+Essentially, I pass through two 4-bit signals from the two DIP switches.
+I then use the on-board high-speed oscillator to act as a selector signal into a 2-to-1 mux that will select an input signal to pass through the single seven-segment decoder HDL module.
+I then send the decoded signal to both seven-segment cathode displays.
 I then utilized the selector signal to drive transistors to trigger each display when needed.
 By using an NPN transistor, I was able to ensure that the current draw/sink on all FPGA pins are below the currents specified in the recommended operating conditions.

 <!-- ![Block Diagram](/assets/images/lab2/Lab2BlockDiagram.jpeg)  -->
 {% include figure popup=true image_path="/assets/images/lab2/Lab2BlockDiagram.jpeg" alt="Block Diagram" caption="Block Diagram" %}